MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 This checklist will help you evaluate your investigation process and verify whether you have completed all the steps during investigation:

-- Review Initial phishing email
+- Review initial phishing email
 - Get the list of users who got this email
-- Get the latest Dates when the User had access to the mailbox
+- Get the latest dates when the user had access to the mailbox
-- Is delegated Access configured on the mailbox?
+- Is delegated access configured on the mailbox?
 - Is there a forwarding rule configured for the mailbox?
-- Review Mail Transport Rules
+- Review your Mail Transport Rules
 - Find the email(s)
-- Did the user read / open the email?
+- Did the user read or open the email?
 - Who else got the same email?
 - Did the email contain an attachment?
 - Was there payload in the attachment?
 - Check email header for true source of the sender
-- Verify IP Addresses to attackers/campaigns
+- Verify IP addresses to attackers/campaigns
 - Did the user click the link in the email?
 - On what endpoint was the email opened?
-- Was the Attachment payload executed?
+- Was the attachment payload executed?
-- Was the destination IP / URL touched or opened
+- Was the destination IP or URL touched or opened?
 - Was malicious code executed?
-- What sign-ins happened with the account - Federated Scenario
+- What sign-ins happened with the account for the federated scenario?
-- What sign-ins happened with the account - Managed Scenario
+- What sign-ins happened with the account for the managed scenario?
-- Investigate source IP address
+- Investigate the source IP address
-- Investigate device ID found
+- Investigate the device ID found
 - Investigate each App ID

 ## Investigation steps

 For this investigation, it is assumed that you either have a sample phishing email, or parts of it like the sender’s address, subject of the email, or parts of the message to start the investigation.
 Please also make sure that you have completed / enabled all settings as recommended in the [Prerequisites](#prerequisites) section.

-This playbook is created with the intention that not all customers or investigation teams will have the full Microsoft 365 E5 or Azure AD Premium P2 license suite available or configured in the tenant that is being investigated.
+This playbook is created with the intention that not all Microsoft customers and their investigation teams will have the full Microsoft 365 E5 or Azure AD Premium P2 license suite available or configured in the tenant that is being investigated.
 We will however highlight additional automation capabilities when appropriate.

 ### [Get the list of users / identities who got the email](#findemail)